 Companies feel threatened by efforts to reclassify gig workers as employees, since it costs around 30 percent more for them to provide the benefits associated with the employee-employer relationship.
 Companies that offer on-demand services cite fears that they will lose the ability to turn labor on and off in real time to meet demands as an obstacle in this reclassification.
 A competing bill known as AB71 has been sponsored by Assemblywoman Melissa Melendez, seeking to roll back the provisions laid out in the Dynamex decision.
 In a statement, Melendez says that nearly 2 million Californians who work flexible jobs as independent contractors and the business community in the state face “chilling and potentially harmful impacts” from the Supreme Court’s ruling.

 If you or someone you know has experienced a workplace injury, contact our legal team right away.
-Schedule your no-cost case review with our workers compensation attorney now to determine the best way forward with your claim.
+Schedule your no-cost case review with our workers compensation defense attorney Los Angeles now to determine the best way forward with your claim.